muth0ni/loginSystem/README.md

        JButton loginbutton = new JButton();//creating a button loginbutton.setText("Log in");//gives the button a name
-       loginbutton.setSize(100, 100); //gives the size of the button
+       loginbutton.setSize(100, 100); //gives the size of the button JButton logoutbutton = new JButton();//creating a button logoutbutton.setText("Log out");//gives the button a name
+       logoutbutton.setSize(100, 100); //gives the size of the button
        //displaying text using labels on the jframe JLabel namelabel=new JLabel("Username:");
        JLabel usernamelabel=new JLabel("Password:");